 The crater Euler, showing the central peak and secondary craters forming rays pointing away from the central crater.
+The University of Sydney

 One of the youngest large craters, Tycho, is 87 km in diameter, and shows a ray system extending over 3000 km from its rim.
 Tycho is one of the youngest craters: 108 million years old.